davidtkramer/factory-workshop/README.md

 - using `method_missing` to create dynamic domain-specific languages
 - using proxy classes to enable context-dependent functionality

-By the end of the workshop, you'll have a working data factory that supports traits and attribute overrides
+By the end of the workshop, developers will build a working data factory that supports traits and attribute overrides:

 ```ruby
 class Bicycle